Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan: Empirical Analysis

-The decline in the estimated magnitude of these health outcomes between 1933 and 1938 is notable, though it does not represent a significant change.
-This could partly be associated with an improving trend in health-related risk-coping strategies, such as increments in the number of medical doctors and installation of modern water supply (Online Appendix Figure~\ref{fig:ts_imr_fdr}).
-However, the city and town fixed effects as well as accessibility variables control for the heterogeneities in such local sanitary levels.
+The decrease in the estimated magnitude of health outcomes between 1933 and 1938 is notable, though it does not represent a significant change.
+This could partly be associated with an improving trend in health-related risk-coping strategies such as increments in the number of medical doctors and installation of modern water supply (Online Appendix Figure~\ref{fig:ts_imr_fdr}).
+However, the city and town fixed effects and accessibility variables can control for the heterogeneities in the local sanitary levels.
+Therefore, my results imply that the occupational hazards had increased the early-life mortality risk through the scarring mechanism \textit{in utero}.

-Taken together, my results imply that the occupational hazards had increased the early-life mortality risk through the scarring mechanism \textit{in utero}.
-However, the risks had been substantially decreased in the late 1930s because the full enforcement of the revised labor regulations changed the labor patterns of female miners and furthermore reduced the number of female miners.
-Therefore, the institutional change may have attenuated the mortality selection mechanism before births throughout the 1930s.
+Overall, the risks decreased in the late 1930s because the enforcement of revised labor regulations changed the labor patterns of females and reduced the number of female miners.
+My results suggest that this institutional change weakened the mortality selection mechanism before births throughout the 1930s.

-\subsubsection{\textbf{Testing the Pollutions}}
+\subsubsection{Testing the Pollutions}

-Section~\ref{sec:sec2} suggests that the coal sludge generated from the coal selection process might have been a potential factor of the pollution.
-If such wastewater increased the health risk of fetuses and infants, municipalities with mines closer to rivers should have significantly higher mortality rates because the wastewater had been discharged into the rivers \citep{chiba1964}.
+Section~\ref{sec:sec2} suggests that the coal sludge generated from the coal selection process could have been a potential pollution factor.
+If such wastewater increases the health risk of fetuses and infants, municipalities with mines closer to rivers should have significantly higher mortality rates because the wastewater had been discharged into the rivers \citep{chiba1964}.
 However, the estimated coefficients of the river accessibility variable are close to zero and statistically insignificant in columns 3 and 4 in both panels.
-This result suggests that, although wastewater was occurring as anecdotes suggest, it was not enough to harm the health conditions of mothers and infants, as anecdotes suggest (Section~\ref{sec:sec23}).
+This result suggests that, while wastewater was occurring, it was not sufficient to harm the health conditions of mothers and infants, as anecdotes suggest (Section~\ref{sec:sec23}).